Want to spend Easter in Croatia? Here is what to expect while you are there.

-If you’re lucky enough to be visiting Croatia during the Easter period, you’re in for a real treat!
-Croats take Easter very, very seriously and as a result, there are countless events, processions, and special traditions to experience.
+If you’re lucky enough to visit Croatia during Easter, you’re in for a real treat!
+Croats take Easter very seriously, and as a result, there are countless events, processions, and special traditions to experience.

-Easter is a wonderful time where families come together to celebrate, eat delicious and traditional Easter-time foods, and of course, pay homage to what Easter is all about – Jesus.
+Easter is an enjoyable time when families come together to celebrate, eat delicious and traditional Easter-time foods, and of course, pay homage to what Easter is all about – Jesus.

 Bonus!
 In addition to all of this, you’ll also get to see and experience Easter traditions across the country, which vary slightly from place to place.

 Skip Ahead To My Advice Here!

 Some cities are known for their own special Easter celebrations and traditions, but there are also customs you will find anywhere you go in Croatia during the holiday.

 Easter Traditions In Zagreb